jacobrosenthal/workshop-iot-devfest/readme.md

 Can you edit the Display trait to make a long beep for dashes and a short beep for dots instead of/in addition to printing the character?
 You're probably thinking of doing this with an if statement, but a more Rusty solution would be to use [Match](https://doc.rust-lang.org/1.5.0/book/match.html).
 Note here, the morse characters are not a regular dash, but rather these these ascii characters `−` `·`

 ### So why is Rust different than C++?
 Safey can be acheived in C, for time and money.
-But its not baked into the language and its not easy to teach.
+But it's not baked into the language and it's not easy to teach.
 Further, Rust's lack of legacy is a benefit more than a hinderance.
 Rust only has one compiler, not competing vendors with multiple compilers.
 Further Rustaceans are designing the language in Github issues and nightly code releases instead of by committees that only Facebook and Google can afford to fly to and attend and thus our needs can never be met.
 Rust has modularized code and a single package manager which means code sharing is far easier and comes more naturally to Rustaceans.
 C++ hopes to ship module support in their 2020 release, but many people are still running C++ 2014 today...

 ## My bold claim